-The dramatic corporate rate cut enacted as part of tax reform has made the C corporation structure very attractive for many pass-throughs.
-But there are many important considerations, including the impact on the exit process.
+The dramatic corporate rate cut enacted as part of tax reform has made the C corporation structure very attractive for many private companies structured as pass-throughs.
+But it’s not a given that all pass-throughs should make this conversion, as there are numerous important considerations, including the impact on M&A and the exit process.

 Reconsider the reasons for remaining a pass-through

-Among the advantages of a pass-through over a C-corp when selling the business:
+Among the advantages of staying as a pass-through when selling a business:

 - A single layer of tax